UW-Madison-DSI/soil_organic_carbon_ml_lab/README.md

 <h1> Front-End Stack</h1>

-Currently, the project is on **Front-End** phase.
-It is planned to be developed using the framework `Angular CLI`, which helps us to consume the REST API.
+Currently, the project is on development phase.

 ## How To Use